 Besides vitamins A and C, summer squash is a rich natural source of manganese, which supports your internal antioxidant pathways and helps your metabolism run efficiently.
 Summer squash also contains many important B vitamins, particularly vitamin B6, which is an essential part of many of your body’s enzyme pathways.
 In the body, vitamin B6 helps begin the breakdown of energy to make fuel available to your body.

-Summer squashes, both yellow and green, are treated and cooked like vegetables, but – for what it’s worth – they are actually fruit.
+Summer squashes, both yellow and green, are treated and cooked like vegetables, but – for what it’s worth – they are actually fruits.
 Most are interchangeable in recipes and are extremely versatile.
-Steamed as a side, baked into quick bread, stir-fried into a fast supper dish or grilled with a lean protein, zucchini or its yellow cousin make it easy and quick to add nutrition to your daily diet.
+Steamed as a side, baked into quick bread, stir-fried into a fast supper dish or grilled with a lean protein, zucchini or its yellow cousin make it easy and quick to add nutrients to your daily diet.